Dvermetten/BIAS/README.md

 # Deep-BIAS: Bias In Algorithms, Structural
 ## A toolbox for detecting structural bias in continuous optimization heuristics.

-## With a deep-learning extension to better evaluate the type of bias and gain insights using explainable AI
+With a deep-learning extension to better evaluate the type of bias and gain insights using explainable AI

-Here's an updated section for your README file that explains how to use the BIAS-Toolbox with Docker, based on the new `Dockerfile`.

----

 ## Using the BIAS-Toolbox with Docker (Recommended)